 It’s hard to know which workout program is best for you.
 There are an endless number of voices and new fad programs claiming to giving you everything you’re looking for.
 So we’ve read through hundreds of studies to give you a scientific workout program.

 Engaging in regular exercise has been shown to reduce your risk of cardiovascular disease, cancer, stroke, type 2 diabetes, obesity, osteoporosis, depression, Alzheimer’s disease and dementia and improve self-esteem, mood and cognitive function.
-Here’s the science on how to structure a cardio program:
+As with all things, if you already suffer from these conditions and are seeing a doctor regularly, such as going to the Cardiovascular Group about your heart, you should consult them to see if this is the right kind of exercise for you.
+In the meantime, here’s the science on how to structure a cardio program:

 - Low intensity: Prolonged time spend sitting has been associated with increased mortality risks, independent of exercise levels.
 Taking short low-intensity activity breaks from sitting has been show to counteract many of these negative outcomes.
 One study had participants sit down for either 7 hours straight or stand up and take a 2 minute walking break every 20 minutes.
 Those who broke up the sitting time had reversed the negative effects of sitting.
 Additionally, low intensity exercise has been found to produce the most positive effects on mood.
 Low intensity activities include standing, walking slowly, and doing most household chores.
 The more low intensity exercise you get the better.